monarch-initiative/omim/README.md

 - [Python documentation for installing on Mac](https://docs.python.org/3/using/mac.html)

 ### 2. Setup virtual environment & installing packages
-There are various ways to do this in Python.
-We use Pipenv: https://docs.python-guide.org/dev/virtualenvs/#installing-pipenv
+There are various ways to do install packages in Python.
+We use Pipenv: https://docs.python-guide.org/dev/virtualenvs/#installing-pipenv.
-1. Run: `pip install pipenv` (if you don't have it installed already)
-2. Change directory: `cd <PATH/TO/CLONED_PROJECT_FOLDER>`
+Running the 'make' command below will install Pipenv if you don't have it, and then use Pipenv to install the rest of the packages.
-3. Run: `pipenv install`
+1. Run: `make install`
-4. There is a known possible issue with dependency `psutil` on some systems.
+2. There is a known possible issue with dependency `psutil` on some systems.
 If you get an error related to this when installing, ignore it, as it is does not seem to be needed to run any of the tools.
 If however you do get a `psutil` error when running anything, please let us know by [creating an issue](https://github.com/monarch-initiative/omim/issues/new).